WhiteCoreSim/WhiteCore-Dev/WhiteCoreSim/ReadMe.txt

  if you want to build from source.
 Re-compile and copy/paste the new 'WhiteCoreSim/bin' subdirectory from your build environment.

-Weekly 'Development' build snapshots are available at the following links:
+Monthly 'Development' build snapshots are available at the following links:

 Windows
 https://drive.google.com/file/d/0B2u55gI751a8VXJBckZJWU5rZ1E/edit?usp=sharing